kwangsungjun/kwangsungjun.github.io/teach/20.2.csc580/index.md

 Here are some excellent notes for [probability review](http://cs229.stanford.edu/section/cs229-prob.pdf) and [linear algebra review](http://cs229.stanford.edu/section/cs229-linalg.pdf).
 You should have no difficulty in Python programming (matlab/julia allowed).
+You may also find [The matrix cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf), [The Probability and Statistics Cookbook](http://statistics.zone/) useful, and [Calculus cheatsheet](https://tutorial.math.lamar.edu/pdf/calculus_cheat_sheet_all.pdf).

 ### Schedule